 - Which time of day works well for you?
 Could you adapt your current schedule to accommodate it?

-- How does 10-15 minutes feel?
+- How does 10-15 minutes of meditation feel?
 Could you do a bit longer?

 - How does 1 session a day feel?
 What about 2?

 I’ve been trying to meditate but it feels like nothing’s happening

 I felt the same way when starting out.
 Results can sometimes be subtle and sneak up on you.
 Creating new mental habits takes time.
 By doing your best, you’re doing great!
 Keep going!
 Perhaps this blog post will help.

 If you’ve made it this far, I salute your dedication to calm and clarity!
 If you have any questions, don’t hesitate to email me at jason@tallmountainmindfulness.
 I respond to all emails.